NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ```

 This will compile the P4 programs `sender.p4`, `receiver.p4`, and `topo.p4` on
-the respective Tofino1 switches (see the above figure).
+the respective Tofino1 switches (see the above topology diagram).
 You should be able to
 see the P4Studio compilation output on lumos itself (terminal tab 1).

 ### Running switch-to-switch stress test

+*Estimated Time Required: 3-4 mins*

 The goal here is to run the stress test corresponding to Figure 8 of the paper.
 Specifically, we will do the following steps in order:
 1. Set the loss rate on tofino1c to around 10<sup>-3</sup>.
 2. Using pktgen, send 100 million packets from tofino1a to tofino1c on the corrupting link
-   (link 3 in the figure above) while running LinkGuardian and observe the
+   (link 3 in the figure above) while running LinkGuardian.
-   effective loss rate (in terminal tab 2 i.e. tofino1a CLI).
-3. Repeat step 2 above with LinkGuardianNB and again observe the effective loss
+3. Repeat step 2 above with LinkGuardianNB.
-   rate (in terminal tab 2 i.e. tofino1a CLI).
 4. Process the other data collected during steps 2 and 3, and compute the
    overall results including the effective link speed (Figure 8) as well as packet buffer
    overheads (Figure 14).

-To set the random drop loss rate, run the following command on lumos (terminal
+To set the random drop loss rate of 10<sup>-3</sup>, run the following command on lumos (terminal
 tab 1):
 ```
 ./common/enable_pkt_dropping.sh